rmoreirao/ReliableAzureAPIM/README.md

 Internal Inbound traffic should remain private - so FrontDoor was not an option for that.
 As of today (Fev 2024) there isn't an Azure Global Load Balancer for Internal traffic with API Management, so there ins't a Load Balancer solution - also not a requirement for now.
 DNS is used for the Disaster Recovery in case of Regional failure.

+### App Gateway x API Management x Certificates
+When exposing the endpoints via App Gateway, you need to define a certificate for it.
+Here is the link for the documentation: https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-integrate-internal-vnet-appgateway.
+When exposing the Developer Portal via App Gateway, APIM must have Custom Domains so the Developer Portal can point to the correct endpoints.
+Below is the list of Certificates, App Gateway URLs (+routes) and Api Management Custom Domains:

+- **Certificate**
+  - Subject : CN=contoso-sandbox-apim.com
+	- DNS Entries:
+		- api.contoso-sandbox-apim.com
+		- developer.contoso-sandbox-apim.com
+		- management.contoso-sandbox-apim.com

+- **App Gateway:**
+  - Front End Urls:
+    - api.contoso-sandbox-apim.com
+      - Redirects to: {env}.azure-api.net
+    - developer.contoso-sandbox-apim.com
+      - Redirects to: {env}.developer.azure-api.net
+    - management.contoso-sandbox-apim.com
+      - Redirects to: {env}.management.azure-api.net

+- **API Management:**
+  - Original Urls:
+    - {env}.azure-api.net
+    - {env}.developer.azure-api.net
+    - {env}.management.azure-api.net
+  - Custom DNS Entries (****same as App Gateway Front End URLs):
+    - api.contoso-sandbox-apim.com
+    - developer.contoso-sandbox-apim.com
+    - management.contoso-sandbox-apim.com

+*** The API Management Custom DNS Entries are the same as the App Gateway FrontEnd URLs because when users are testing the APIs via the Developer Portal, the request is done via the Browser, so the request must follow this path:
+  1) Browser connect to "api.contoso-sandbox-apim.com" via App Gateway
+  2) App Gateway redirects the request to API Management using the original URL "{env}.azure-api.net"
+  3) App Gateway uses the "{env}.azure-api.net" as source URL, so this URL must be added to the CORS "allow list" via a Global Policy

 # To deploy and test the Architecture